LucienHH/Storehaus/README.md

 `nasa` See the NASA Picture of the Day!
 One of our favorite commands.

+`starwars` Grab a random quote from the Star Wars movies.
+Of course the prequels are included.

 `today` Learn about what happened today in history.

 `trivia` Learn something new about gaming, TV, film, and history.